Sahamati/sahamatinet-agent-downloadables/README.md

 ### SETUP.md
     Instructions to download the docker image for SNA and install it.
+    SETUP.md also captures the configurations to be made before starting the container.

 ### Helmchart
     Contains the helmcharts to be used for SNA, to integrate it in your cluster.
+    You may choose to use these helmcharts, write your own charts for integrating with your infra accordingly.
-    Refer to the SETUP guide.
+    Refer to the SETUP guide on how to use the helmcharts.

 ### samples
     This contains sample code demonstrating the usage of SNA http APIs in transaction call flows.